 Rio Tinto working to revive sale of European aluminum assets

 Rio Tinto is working to revive the sales process for some of its aluminum assets with the help of French investment bank Natixis, Reuters reported, citing sources.
-The assets include Icelandic aluminum plant Rio Tinto Iceland Ltd., a 53% stake in a Dutch anode facility and a 50% interest in a Swedish aluminum fluoride plant, which have been valued at about US$350 million.
+The assets include the miner's Icelandic aluminum plant, Rio Tinto Iceland Ltd., a 53% stake in a Dutch anode facility and a 50% interest in a Swedish aluminum fluoride plant, which have been valued at about US$350 million.

-Barrick posts YOY drop in Q3 gold, copper output
+Barrick posts YOY drops in Q3 gold, copper output

-Barrick Gold Corp.'s gold output in the third quarter slipped to 1.15 million ounces from 1.24 million ounces in the year-ago period, according to preliminary production and sales figures.
-The mining giant also reported a drop in copper production to 106 million pounds, from 115 million pounds in 2017.
+Barrick Gold Corp.'s gold output in the third quarter slipped to 1.15 million ounces from 1.24 million ounces last year, according to preliminary production and sales figures.
+The mining giant also reported a drop in copper production to 106 million pounds from 115 million pounds in 2017.

 FMC's Livent prices IPO in New York

-FMC Corp.'s lithium business spinoff, Livent Corp., priced its IPO at US$17 per share in New York.
-The company's shares will start trading on the NYSE on Oct.
-11 under the symbol LTHM.
-The offering was priced below the target of US$18 to US$20 per share, giving the company a market value of about US$2.43 billion, Reuters reported.
+FMC Corp.'s Livent Corp. priced its IPO at US$17 per share in New York.
+The company's shares will start trading on the New York Stock Exchange on Oct.
+11, under the symbol LTHM.
+The offering was priced below the target of between US$18 and US$20 per share, giving the company a market value of around US$2.43 billion, Reuters wrote.

 * The Australian Financial Review reported that Glencore PLC has demanded that the publication take down articles detailing Project Everest, the group's 2014 plan to restructure its Australian holdings, which is under investigation by the Australian Taxation Office.

-* NorZinc Ltd. secured government approval for the Prairie Creek all season road, which will provide long-term, year-round access to the company's Prairie Creek zinc mine in Canada's Northwest Territories.
+* NorZinc Ltd. secured governmental approval for the Prairie Creek all season road, which will provide long-term, year-round access to the company's Prairie Creek zinc mine in Canada's Northwest Territories.

-* LeaGold Mining Corp. temporarily shut down its Riacho dos Machados gold mine in Minas Gerais, Brazil, due to continued regional drought conditions.
+* LeaGold Mining Corp. temporarily shut down its Riacho dos Machados gold mine in Brazil's Minas Gerais state due to continued regional drought conditions.

-* The Chilean Supreme Court upheld an environmental order to close water pumping wells at Kinross Gold Corp.'s Maricunga gold mine, Reuters reported.
+* The Chilean Supreme Court upheld an environmental order for the closure of water pumping wells at Kinross Gold Corp.'s Maricunga gold mine, Reuters reported.
+An environmental watchdog initially ordered the closure in 2016.
+The court in its ruling pointed at "inadequate management of unforeseen environmental impacts on the Pantanillo-Ciénaga Redonda basin" located in the country's Atacama desert.

 * South Africa's Department of Mineral Resources approved Platinum Group Metals Ltd.'s mining right application for the large-scale Waterberg platinum project in the country, Mining Weekly reported.